St Columb Road railway station: History

 The first railway here was a horse-worked line from Newquay Harbour to Hendra Crazey.
 It was built by Joseph Treffry and completed in 1849.

 The Cornwall Minerals Railway opened its line from Fowey to St Dennis Junction on 1 June 1874, where it connected with Treffry's Newquay Railway.
 The trains continued to carry only goods traffic but a passenger service was introduced on 20 June 1876.
 The station was originally known as Halloon but was renamed "St Columb Road" on 1 November 1878.

 The passing loop was extended in 1933 to accommodate the long holiday trains that were then handled on the branch, but it was taken out of use on 3 January 1965 when the goods yard was closed.

 Services

 St Columb Road is a request stop on the line, so passengers wishing to alight must inform the conductor and passengers wishing to join the train must signal to the driver.
-The typical service is one train every two hours in each direction between Par and Newquay, with some services extending to Plymouth and one train in the summer extending to Penzance.
-On summer Saturdays, there is just one train per day in each direction due to the intercity services running through to Newquay in lieu of the local services.
+The typical service is one train every two hours in each direction between Par and Newquay.
 Trains are usually operated by Class 150 Sprinters.